-Skip to product information
+Go to product information

-1 of 1
+1 from 1

 Regular price $29.99

-Regular price Sale price $29.99
+Regular price Promotional price $29.99

 Sold out

-Shipping calculated at checkout.
+Shipping costs calculated at checkout.

-23 people are watching this right now
+26 People are looking at this right now

 🚚 Free shipping on orders over $150 in select cities

-🔥 18 sold this week
+🔥 18 Sold this week

-AvailabilityLow stock: 75 left
+AvailabilityLow stock: 69 remaining

 SKU: 68fe986769e7c

-Category: Filament
+Type: Filament

 • High thermal resistance: withstands temperatures up to 85°C and increases after annealing.